adrianrupp88/adrianrupp88/README.md

 - 👋 Hi, I’m @adrianrupp88
 - 👀 I’m interested in data science, renewable energy, utilities, running, roadbike and hiking
 - 🌱 I’m currently learning Python and R
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on meaningful projects
 - 📫 How to reach me https://www.linkedin.com/in/adrian-rupp-b8289713a/

 <!---